 Net Promoter Score (NPS) is calculated from Question 4 as the percentage of customers who are Promoters (rate 9 or 10) and subtract the percentage who are Detractors (rate 6 or less).
 I only started measuring this since 2007.

 As you can see, it is much more variable than Overall Value, largely due to its sensitivity to even a single low rating in small samples.
 Yep, 34 out of 794 respondents over the last 8 years rated less than 7 for how likely they are to recommend it to others!
 Perfection is very elusive.

 The PuMP Blueprint Workshop Net Promoter Score chart showed a signal that around May 2012 that a higher proportion of participants were Promoters.
 The NPS baseline shifted from 59.8% to 76.2%.
-The top 10 companies of 2013 were between 65% and 80%, so I’m not complaining.
+Compared to Fortune 500 companies’ NPS values, I’m not complaining.